 Any automotive dealer who was around in the late ’80s to early ’90s remembers Don’t You Buy No Ugly Truck.
 The tier 3 campaign went down as one of the most successful and memorable commercials to date.
 Now, three decades later, Strong Automotive Merchandising is bringing Ugly Truck back to the market.
 Only this time, we’ve traded Granny for Smack.

 The year was 1987.
 One man hit the road with a briefcase, a box of videotapes, and a campaign that would dominate automotive TV for nearly a decade.

 To learn what sparked this abhorrence for unattractive trucks, we have to start with the popular fast food ad: Where’s the Beef?
-Inspired by the familiar, grandmotherly appeal of the Wendy’s commercial, Mike sought to capitalize on this trend and create the Ugly Truck television spot series.
+Inspired by the familiar, grandmotherly appeal of the Wendy’s commercial, Strong sought to capitalize on this trend and create the Ugly Truck television spot series.

 In the beginning, “Don’t You Buy No Ugly Truck” was only a slogan, launched primarily in the Birmingham market.
 Shortly after it was introduced, the phrase’s success made it clear that a spokesperson delivery would up the ante.